hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 # Scores

 * Please visit the [link](https://docs.google.com/spreadsheets/d/1ygd1pvTxv3YbedejVGhXTZJ349-rLdRuPKt32WkhXCY/edit?usp=sharing) for the scores.
-* Each assignment set is scored from 100 points as well as extra rewards.Therefore, the total score of each set can be more than 100.
+* Each assignment set is scored from 100 points as well as extra rewards.
+Therefore, the total score of each set can be more than 100.
 * Submission after the deadline is subjected to a penalty, which is 20 points for submission within a week after the deadline and 30 points for more than a week.
 * Failure to comply [Academic Honor Code](https://github.com/hhaji/Applied-Machine-Learning#academic-honor-code) will result in the ZERO score in each set and may have additional consequences!